bgachara/bgachara.github.io/posts/rust_ref.md

 - Modules - code within have their own unique namespace, can be nested within one another.
 - Crate - unit of code sharing across Rust., either a binary or library, made up of multiple modules.
 - Workspace - set of packages that share a Cargo.lock file.
-- Comes with a standard library consisting of language primitives and commonly used functions, but it is small compared to other languages.
+- Rust comes with a standard library consisting of language primitives and commonly used functions, but it is small compared to other languages.
 - Thus need to rely on external libraries: *dependencies*
 - *crates.io* - is the central public package registry. used by cargo as the default package registry.
-- On running cargo build, cargo looks for the crate, downloads it and its dependencies , compiles them all and updates Cargo.lock with exact versions.
+- On running cargo build, cargo looks for the crate, downloads it and its dependencies, compiles them all and updates Cargo.lock with exact versions.
 - Each dependency takes form of <crate-name> = <semantic-version-number>.
 - Semantic Version has the format X.Y.Z = Major-version-number.Minor-version.Patch version